klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 ## What is Nemo and why would I use it?

 The VS Code [Nemo Extension](https://github.com/klavinslab/nemo) allows you to work in a regular text editor and then push the code to Aquarium
-This also allows you to use [Rubocop](https://rubocop.readthedocs.io/en/latest/), a linter and ruby style formatted.
+This also allows you to use [Rubocop](https://rubocop.readthedocs.io/en/latest/), a linter and ruby style formatter.
 This will help with keeping a consistent style.

 ## Rubocop and Ruby Style

-We will mainly (with a few exceptions) follow the guidelines described in the rubocop [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide), or, in a [more readable version](https://rubystyle.guide/).
+We will mainly (with a few exceptions) follow the guidelines described in the rubocop [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide), or, [more readable version](https://rubystyle.guide/) here.

 ### Naming